CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/events-organizing.md

 * **Policy roundtables or workshops**
 * **Online Q\&As, Zoom teach-ins, livestreams**

-If it builds connection and moves people to act — it’s an event.
+If it builds connection and moves people to act — it's an event.

 ---